iTwin/itwinjs-core/README.md

 Use these instructions to update dependencies and devDependencies on external packages (ones that live outside of this monorepo).

 1. Edit the appropriate `package.json` file to update the semantic version range
-2. Run `rush check` to make sure that you are specifying consistent versions across the repository
 3. Run `rush update` to make sure the newer version of the module specified in #1 is installed

 ## Other NPM Scripts